Fed Up With Uncivil Discourse Online, Lawmakers Block Their Constituents

 And just like that, Weiler blocked her.

-Recently, during a conversation with Weiler about his online habits, he unexpectedly agreed to talk to Rawson for this story.
+Recently, during a conversation with Weiler about his online habits, he agreed to talk to Rawson for this story.

 When the pair spoke by phone, Rawson said she was new to Twitter at the time and was surprised when she got blocked.
 "I'd never been blocked by anyone, and my comment was critical, but I didn't feel like it was block-worthy."